 What Are Water Kefir Grains, and How Do You Use Them?

 Water kefir “grains” are actually little cultures of good bacteria that eat prebiotic sugars, creating live probiotics and enzymes that are essential for gut health.
-(You use them over and over, generally you don’t have to buy more–but I keep giving them away, so I bought a new package, and wow are these good.)
+(You use them over and over.
+Generally, you don’t have to buy more, but I keep giving them away so, I bought a new package.
+And, wow are these good.)

-That’s the marketing premise behind store-bought kombucha, by the way–but if the probiotic organisms consume all the sugars, why does it taste so sweet?
+This will leave you with the resulting probiotics and enzymes.
+That’s the marketing premise behind store-bought kombucha, by the way.
+But if the probiotic organisms consume all the sugars, why does it taste so sweet?

-Why You DON’T Need Sugar To Make Water Kefir
+Why You Don’t Need Sugar To Make Water Kefir

 First, I use the BEST SOURCE for grains, and second, I use organic coconut water.
 The coconut water provides natural prebiotic “sugars” to feed the culture.

 Need proof?
 Check this out!